johnwcowan/r7rs-work/MaybeEither.md

 way to distinguish between a successful return of `#f` and failure.
-What is more, it is easy for the programmer to write code in which success is assumed and the special case of `#f` is not handled correctly; thus a procedure which returns a number or `#f`, like `string->number`, may be assumed to always return a number, thus causing a dynamic type error when it does not.
+What is more, it is easy for the programmer to write code in which success is assumed and the special case of `#f` is not handled correctly; thus when using a procedure which returns a number or `#f`, like `string->number`, th programm may assume it will always return a number, thus causing a dynamic type error when it does not.

 By returning a Maybe instead, a procedure can unambiguously distinguish